Some Applications of Abelianization in Gromov-Witten Theory: Introduction

 \subsection{Summary of the paper}

-In Section \ref{sec:background} we recall the precise definition of the series $J^{\cX}(\tau, Q, z)$ that we will use in this paper.
+In Section \ref{sec:background} we recall the precise definition of the series $J^{\cX}(\bt, Q, z)$ that we will use in this paper.
 This differs slightly from other defintions in the literature, particularly in the case when $\cX$ is noncompact (we do not need a torus action to make our definition).
 The approaches are compared in Appendix \ref{sec:noncompact}.
 In the remainder of Section \ref{sec:background} we introduce the series $I^{X, G, \theta}(q, z)$ and recall the relevant formulas for this series from \cite{Webb21}.

 In Sections \ref{sec:git-pres} we introduce our notions of GIT and CI-GIT presentations.
 Section \ref{sec:computing-I-effective-classes} contains vanishing conditions for summands of $I^{X, G, \theta}(q, z)$, and some related results that facilitate the computation of the mirror map $\mu$.
+We then apply these results and the extension technique of Section \ref{sec:git-pres} to prove Theorem \ref{thm:intro}.
 Finally, Section \ref{sec:examples} contains explicit examples.
+The appendix compares various approaches to $I$ and $J$-functions, including a comparison of $J$-functions of noncompact targets defined using Borel-Moore homology versus torus localization.